-1. On the iControl-Contacts and snapshots page, click the link at the bottom of the page to begin a system snapshot.
+1 On the Contacts and snapshots page, click the link at the bottom of the page to begin a system snapshot.

-iControl displays a message indicating when the snapshot is complete.
+System Response: iControl displays a message indicating when the snapshot is complete.
 The data listed above this message comprise the snapshot information.

-2. Click the link in the message to download the file to your local file system.
+2 Click the link in the message to download the file to your local file system.

-3. Send the file to Grass Valley Technical Support.
+3 Send the file to Grass Valley Technical Support.
+See Grass Valley Technical Support, on page 748.